jimsandoval/jimsandoval.com/README.md

 ## Clean Blog

-This is a edited copy of Clean Blog (http://startbootstrap.com/template-overviews/clean-blog/)
+This is an edited copy of Clean Blog (http://startbootstrap.com/template-overviews/clean-blog/)